NovelAI: The AI Writing Sandbox Born from a Privacy Scandal

 During active generation, unencrypted portions of your story do travel to their servers so the AI can process them, but that data is transmitted over HTTPS and isn’t logged or stored.

-It’s a simpler system than what you’d find in a tool like NovelCrafter (which builds an entire structured database around your story world).
+It’s a simpler system than what you’d find in NovelCrafter (which builds an entire structured database around your story world).
 The Lorebook is more like a set of reference cards the AI can peek at when it needs them.
 For writers who prefer a lighter touch, this works well.
 For writers managing epic fantasy series with dozens of named characters and interconnected plotlines, it may feel limited.

 The Image Generation Side

 NovelAI also generates images, and they’re quite good if you’re into anime-style art.
 The platform produces roughly 4.8 million images per day across its user base, which tells you something about how popular this feature is.
+(That’s… a lot of anime.)

 Who This Is For (and Who It Isn’t)